-Spring 2018 Tuesday and Thursday 8 am - 9:20 a.m.
+Spring 2018 Tuesday and Thursday 4 pm - 5:20 p.m.
 (DRCB 319) Instructor: Alyssia Winston - acw051@shsu.edu

 COURSE DESCRIPTION:

 This course will provide you with an overview of film critique and introduction to film production.
 In a participatory lecture format, you will learn how to critically analyze a traditional Hollywood film.
 You will also be introduced to basic filmmaking techniques by writing, producing, storyboarding, shooting and editing a 1-minute film created on your smartphone.